 The faculty member and the department head and/or department annual review committee annually review the faculty member's performance relative to the faculty member's assigned percentages of effort and current assigned responsibilities.
 Reviews assess the faculty member’s performance in each of the major areas of responsibility (teaching, scholarship and service) over the preceding calendar year.
 Student evaluations of teaching must be collected and considered in the evaluation of teaching.

 Faculty members on extended sick leave, faculty modified duties or leave without pay will be evaluated on the duties that were performed during the review period.
 Faculty on approved sabbatical leave during the review period will be reviewed for any period during the review period that they were not on sabbatical leave.
+A faculty member who is on sabbatical, extended sick leave or extended leave without pay at the time the annual review is performed will be reviewed in the first thirty days of the following fall semester.
 The annual review form should include a statement explaining any period that is not subject to review and provide a review for any period that the faculty member performed in any area of responsibility.

 If the faculty member has a split or joint appointment with 20% or more effort assigned to another unit, input from the other unit must be solicited and considered in the evaluation and rating of the faculty member.